Intention To Treat Vs Per Protocol Analysis

 Intention-to-treat (ITT) analysis is a method used in clinical trials where all participants who were randomly assigned to a treatment group are included in the analysis, regardless of whether they completed the treatment or adhered to the study protocol.
 This approach mirrors the real-world scenario where patients might not always adhere perfectly to their prescribed treatments.
 By including all randomized participants, ITT analysis aims to preserve the benefits of randomization, which is the cornerstone of a well-designed clinical trial.

 The principle behind ITT is simple: once a participant is randomized, their data is included in the analysis, even if they drop out of the study, switch treatments, or deviate from the protocol.
 This approach helps to avoid bias that can occur when only those who adhere perfectly to the protocol are included.
-In contrast, per-protocol (PP) analysis only includes participants who completed the entire treatment according to the study protocol.
+On top of that, in contrast, per-protocol (PP) analysis only includes participants who completed the entire treatment according to the study protocol.
 This can lead to a more optimistic view of the treatment's effectiveness but may also introduce bias.

 Comprehensive Overview

-To fully grasp the implications of intention-to-treat (ITT) analysis and per-protocol (PP) analysis, it is essential to understand their definitions, scientific foundations, historical context, and essential concepts.
+To fully grasp the implications of intention-to-treat (ITT) analysis and per-protocol (PP) analysis, You really need to understand their definitions, scientific foundations, historical context, and essential concepts.

 Definitions